nh-server/Kurisu/cogs/assistance-cmds/serial.switch.md

 help-desc: Picture to show what the hell a serial is
 ---

-This is where the serial is located.
-Use this number to check if you are patched.
+Step 1: Open System Settings

+Step 2: Go to the System tab

+Step 3: Scroll down and press on Serial information

+Your serial will now be displayed on the screen.

+The serial can also be found near the bottom of the switch as shown in the embeded image.

+Use your serial alongside the `.ssnc` command in <#261581918653513729> to check if you switch is patched or not.